CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 ## Overview

-In this exercise, you will be deploying your containerized web application to AKS (Azure Kubernetes Service) with the help of Key Vault Secrets and ACR where you have stored your containerized web application images.
+In this exercise, you will be deploying your containerized web application to AKS (Azure Kubernetes Service) with the help of Key Vault Secrets and ACR, where you have stored your containerized web application images.
 Also, you will be exploring two ways to deploy the app to AKS.

 ## Lab Objectives